Minehut/Meta/README.md

 > ⚠️ **Important!** If you discover a potential security exploit or vulnerability, please do not report it here!
 Exercise [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) and [send us an email describing the issue](mailto:trent@superleague.com).
 Give us adequate time to address the issue before you disclose the vulnerability to the public.

 - Once you're ready to submit your bug report or feature request, head over to [this page](https://github.com/Minehut/Meta/issues/new) to begin the process
 - You can also comment on other issues and participate in other conversations.
 Remember, if you want to show support or general disagreement of an issue, use 👍 and 👎 reactions.
-You can also [sort by 👍 reactions](https://github.com/Minehut/Meta/issues?q=is%3Aissue+sort%3Areactions-%2B1-desc) (also [by 👎 if you'd like](https://github.com/Minehut/Meta/issues?q=is%3Aissue+sort%3Areactions--1-desc))
+You can also [sort issues by 👍 reactions](https://github.com/Minehut/Meta/issues?q=is%3Aissue+sort%3Areactions-%2B1-desc) (also [by 👎 if you'd like](https://github.com/Minehut/Meta/issues?q=is%3Aissue+sort%3Areactions--1-desc))